powerhome/oss-guide/docs/publishing/blog.md

 ## Step 4: Review

-Before we publish your blog post, you have to get approval from the SDRB.
+Before we publish your blog post, you have to get approval from the SDRT.

-Share your blog draft with the SDRB and we'll review and hopefully publish the blog post and promote it internally and externally.
+Share your blog draft with the SDRT and we'll review and hopefully publish the blog post and promote it internally and externally.

 ## Step 5: Attribution Considerations